 I’ve been there: a brand-new shipment of machines arrives from your manufacturer, and that means someone is on provisioning duty.
 Understandably, your MDM really can’t be bothered to solve for the pain of deploying 800 devices in the field, each of which must likely go through a one-time setup process.
 Even Google’s own “Zero touch enrollment” for Android devices is not truly zero-touch, requiring some level of user input in order to connect to the internet and start the enrollment process.

-With Esper Enhanced Android, you can build truly seamless, touchless provisioning (let us show you).
-Just ask our customers, one of whom is dropshipping devices straight into the field — power it on, and the device handles the rest, using our predefined configuration options in EEA.
+With Esper Foundation for Android, you can build truly seamless, touchless provisioning (let us show you).
+Just ask our customers, one of whom is dropshipping devices straight into the field — power it on, and the device handles the rest, using our predefined configuration options in Foundation.
 Esper can even achieve this wirelessly: you can ship straight from the factory with a set of predefined network configurations, meaning your device can immediately connect on boot, and you can immediately begin managing it — a key consideration as more businesses explore the possibilities of 5G.
 From there, you can push app updates, pull device info, reboot, or start an OTA.
 That is true zero-touch.

 It’s hard for us to overstate what a game changer touchless provisioning can be for fleets, and we hope you agree.